The Shooting: Plot

 The woman rides her horse hard.
 When it dies of exhaustion, Coley gives his horse to the woman and Gashade allows Coley to ride with him.
 Later, the woman loses the trail and asks Gashade to lead on.
 Gashade's horse shows signs of fatigue, so Gashade tells Coley to join the woman on her horse, but Spear forbids him from doing so.
 The woman says that the journey would be much easier without Coley.
 Spear and she demand that he be left behind.
 Gashade, under threat by Spear, reluctantly agrees and tells Coley he will come back for him soon.
+As they ride away, Spear brags to Coley that he was the one who killed Leland, and threatens to shoot Coley if he tries to follow and tell Gashade.

 The three see a bearded man sitting in the middle of the desert nursing a broken leg.
 The man tells the woman that the person she is seeking is only one day's ride away.
 She leaves him a canteen of water.
 Meanwhile, the bearded man's lost horse is found by Coley.
 He mounts the horse and rides back to the group.
 He charges at Spear, who shoots him dead.
 Gashade buries his friend in the sand.

 All of the horses die.
 The group runs out of water, but they still keep moving.
 Gashade sees Spear growing weaker, and when the moment is right, attacks him.
 They fight, and after knocking Spear unconscious, Gashade grabs a large rock and crushes the killer's gun hand.
 Gashade walks after the woman, who is now closely following a man up the side of a rock formation.
 The man turns around and Gashade sees that the man is his look-alike brother, Coigne.
-Gashade attempts to tackle the woman as she pulls out a gun and takes aim at Coigne, but it is too late; Coigne and the woman shoot each other dead.
-Gashade, lying next to the woman's corpse, whispers, "Coigne".
+Gashade attempts to tackle the woman as she pulls out a gun and takes aim at Coigne, but it is too late; The woman shoots Coigne dead.
+Gashade, lying next to the woman (it's unclear if she's alive or dead), whispers, "Coigne".
 Spear stumbles aimlessly under the hot sun.